 Before COVID-19 numerous famous brands already looked at China with interest.
 However, their attention to the Chinese market has grown during the last year, principally due to China’s effective reaction to the global crisis.

-Then, more and more fashion companies started to invest not only in distributors or other ways of selling their products in China, but they are also putting more money into promotion and marketing.
-In addition, they are now aware of the main role the digitalization has in China, so are opening Chinese social media accounts and choosing innovative way for being competitive (Louis Vuitton opened the online retailer 24S).
+Then, more and more fashion companies started to invest not only in distributors or other ways of selling their products in China, but they also put more money into promotion and marketing.
+In addition, they are now aware of the main role digitalization has in China, so are opening Chinese social media accounts and choosing innovative ways for being competitive (Louis Vuitton opened the online retailer 24S).

 The key to success for luxury brands: Digitalization & Localization.

 Those who want to enter the Chinese market should keep in mind this other key factor because Chinese customers are overwhelmed by advertisements.
 They are used to be sought by sellers.
 In the new era, it is not enough to be popular in western countries to be found by anyone on the earth.
 Global brands already understood this rule and are adapting their strategies to Chinese tastes and habits to reach their oriental target.

 Dolce & Gabbana, for instance, chose a national Chinese event, the Qixi Festival, to debut.
 And again, the fashion brand Chloe sold out all its handbags for the first time during the Chinese Single day event, also known as Double 11.

 How can a fashion brand reach the New Capital of fashion (China)?

 Even if China is a very competitive market, the consumption level is very high, and digitalization helps all kinds of companies to be present in this lucrative market.